Does a History of Lyme Disease Increase the Risk of Severe COVID-19?

 The study found:

-The incidence of positive tests was lower for individuals who were not hospitalized for COVID-19.
+The incidence of positive Borrelia antibody tests was lower among participants who were not hospitalized for COVID-19.

 “Increased levels of Borrelia-specific IgGs strongly correlated with COVID-19 severity and risk of hospitalization.
 This suggests that a history of tick bites and related infections may contribute to the risks in COVID-19.”

-The authors also reported that hospitalized patients were more likely to be positive for Anaplasmosis.
+The investigators reported that hospitalized COVID-19 patients were also more likely to test positive for antibodies associated with Anaplasma exposure.

 - “… prolonged Lyme disease might affect the immune system, decreasing its efficacy in antiviral responses in the viral infection.”